Tennessee Senate

-Senate Speaker
+Speaker of the Senate

-According to Article III, Section 12 of the Constitution of the State of Tennessee, the Speaker of the Senate assumes Office of Governor in the event of a Vacancy.
-The Senate elects one of its own members as Speaker and the Speaker automatically becomes Lieutenant Governor of Tennessee.
-The Speaker appoints a Speaker Pro Tempore who presides over the Senate in the absence of the Speaker as well as a Deputy speaker to assist the Speaker in his or her duties.
-The current Speaker of the Senate and Lieutenant Governor is Randy McNally, who was elected to the position in 2017.
-One of the main duties of the Speaker is to preside over the Senate and make Senate committee appointments based upon ability and preference of members, seniority, and party representation.
-The Speaker also maintains the power to remove members from Committee appointments.
-The Speaker, in cohort with the Speaker of the House of Representatives, chairs the Joint Legislative Services Committee which provides assistance to the General Assembly.
-The Speaker also controls staffing and office space with Senate staff.
-The Speaker serves as an ex-officio member of all standing committees.
+According to Article III, Section 12 of the Constitution of the State of Tennessee, the speaker of the Senate assumes the office of governor in the event of a vacancy.
+The Senate elects one of its own members as speaker and the speaker automatically becomes the lieutenant governor.
+The speaker appoints a speaker pro tempore who presides over the Senate in the absence of the speaker as well as a deputy speaker to assist the speaker in his or her duties.
+The current speaker of the Senate and lieutenant governor is Randy McNally, who was elected to the position in 2017.
+One of the main duties of the speaker is to preside over the Senate and make Senate committee appointments based upon ability and preference of members, seniority, and party representation.
+The speaker also maintains the power to remove members from Committee appointments.
+The speaker, in cohort with the speaker of the House of Representatives, chairs the Joint Legislative Services Committee which provides assistance to the General Assembly.
+The speaker also controls staffing and office space with Senate staff.
+The speaker serves as an ex-officio member of all standing committees.

 Oath and qualifications of office

 Oath of office

-“I [name of official] do solemnly swear that, as a member of this, the [number, ex.
-One Hundred Eleventh] General Assembly of the State of Tennessee, I will faithfully support the Constitution of this State and of the United States, and I do solemnly affirm that as a member of this General Assembly, I will, in all appointments, vote without favor, affection, partiality, or prejudice; and that I will not propose or assent to any bill, vote or resolution, which shall appear to me injurious to the people, or consent to any act or thing, whatever, that shall have a tendency to lessen or abridge their rights and privileges, as declared by the Constitution of this state.”
+"I [name of official] do solemnly swear that, as a member of this, the [number, ex.
+One Hundred Eleventh] General Assembly of the State of Tennessee, I will faithfully support the Constitution of this State and of the United States, and I do solemnly affirm that as a member of this General Assembly, I will, in all appointments, vote without favor, affection, partiality, or prejudice; and that I will not propose or assent to any bill, vote or resolution, which shall appear to me injurious to the people, or consent to any act or thing, whatever, that shall have a tendency to lessen or abridge their rights and privileges, as declared by the Constitution of this state."

 Qualifications for office

-“No person shall be a senator unless he shall be a citizen of the United States, of the age of thirty years, and shall have resided three years in this state, and one year in the county or district, immediately preceding the election.”
+"No person shall be a senator unless he shall be a citizen of the United States, of the age of thirty years, and shall have resided three years in this state, and one year in the county or district, immediately preceding the election."